 - Shape dough into a flattened square, wrap in plastic wrap, and place in the fridge to chill for at least 30 minutes.

-- While the dough chills, combine sliced peaches, brown sugar, cinnamon, nutmeg, and flour in a large bowl and mix until peaches are well coated.
+- While the dough chills, peel and slice peaches then combine with brown sugar, flour, cinnamon, and nutmeg in a large bowl and mix until peaches are well coated.
 Mix in lemon juice.

 - Melt butter in a large skillet over medium heat and add the filling mixture to the pan.
 Cook until bubbly and thickened, stirring as necessary (about 5-10 minutes).
 Remove from heat.